THULiusj/Cell-segmentation-microscope-image-Unet-Watershed-AzureMachineLearningService/readme.md

 # Cell extraction in microscope image and deployment with Azure ML service

-In this repo, we'll cover two topics, one is how to use Unet and Watershed algorithm to extract and segment cell from chemical material or biological tissue microscope image, the other is to use Azure Machine Learning Service to train and deploy the Unet model for productivity.
+In this repo, we'll cover two topics, one is how to use Unet and Watershed algorithm to extract and segment cell from materials or biological tissue microscope image, the other is to use Azure Machine Learning Service to train and deploy the Unet model for productivity.

 # Cell extraction in chemical or biological microscope image

 ## Introduction

-In chemistry or biology industry, scientists always use microscope to study the structure of some biological tissue or materials.
+Scientists always use microscope to study the structure of some biological tissue or chemical materials.
 They also need to seperate the cell from the complete structure, so that they can get the count of the cell and also the centroid and the area of the cell, to check the quality and metric of the tissue or materials.
 Microscope images are like below, left is polyurethane material and right is cell.

 <p align="center"><img src="unet+watershed_research_code/image/polyurethane.jpg" width="30%" height="30%"> <img src="unet+watershed_research_code/image/cell.jpg" width="28%" height="28%">